 - Lighting lead

 - Animation lead

 - Modeling lead

-In traditional Hollywood Visual Effects, CG supervisor is responsible to the external VFX Supervisor who is employed by the movie production company.
-The VFX supervisor would have been the individual who choose this CG supervisor and their company to deliver the specific visual effects results.
+In traditional Hollywood Visual Effects, CG supervisor reports to the external VFX supervisor, who is employed by the movie production company.
+The VFX supervisor would have been the individual who chose this CG supervisor and their company to deliver the specific visual effects.

-The producer, and they may be more than one in a hierarchy, is responsible for timelines, budget, and delivery of the work product.
-Artists generally do not manage each other on timelines but rather on quality.
+The producer (there may be more than one, depending on the given project) is responsible for timelines, budget, and delivery of the work product.
+Artists generally do not manage each other on timelines, but rather on quality.
 Producers are professional managers.

 This is by no means an exhaustive list of roles within a CGI team, but it can give you a framework for thinking about yours.
 If you have questions about effective CGI team structures, contact Threekit today.
 We have plenty of experience to guide you.

 Threekit provides product visualization software that creates photorealistic images, interactive 3D and augmented reality experiences that help businesses sell more.
 To learn more, please schedule some time with one of our teammates.